ryanchankh/redunet_paper/README.md

 ```

 ## Reference
 For technical details and full experimental results, please check the [paper](https://arxiv.org/abs/2010.14765).
+Please consider citing our work if you find it helpful to yours:

 ```
 @article{chan2020deep,